murphy360/civic_commons/web/README.md

 ## Overview

-This is the main web application that residents use to access community information, search documents, and interact with the AI assistant.
+This is the main web application that residents use to browse community events, search documents, watch meeting videos, and interact with AI-powered features.

 ## Tech Stack